-Ms. White, 66, was elected to the Board in 2008.
+Ms. White, 68, was elected to the Board in 2008.
 She is Chairperson of the Enterprise Risk Committee and is a member of the Community and Social Responsibility Committee and the Finance and Corporate Development Committee.
-Ms. White has served as an administrator at Deaconess Hospital since 1985.
-Since 2004, she has served as President and CEO for Deaconess Health System, Inc. which includes six acute care hospitals in southwest Indiana.
+Ms. White served as an administrator at Deaconess Hospital for 32 years.
+From 2004 through June 30, 2017, she served as President and CEO for Deaconess Health System, Inc. which includes six acute care hospitals in southwest Indiana.
+Upon her June 30, 2017 retirement she became President Emerita for Deaconess Health System, Inc. and Executive Director of the Deaconess Foundation.